top of page

 How it's played:

-One player is blindfolded and must pin a red nose (usually a sticker or a plush nose) onto a poster of Rudolph the red-nosed reindeer.
+• One player is blindfolded and must pin a red nose (usually a sticker or a plush nose) onto a poster of Rudolph the red-nosed reindeer.

-Players take turns, and it’s up to the rest of the group to help guide the blindfolded player by giving them playful directions or teasing them as they attempt to make their way to the right spot.
+• Players take turns, and it’s up to the rest of the group to help guide the blindfolded player by giving them playful directions or teasing them as they attempt to make their way to the right spot.

-The game is full of laughter, teasing, and friendly competition, and it’s suitable for all ages.
+The game is full of laughter, teasing and friendly competition, and it’s suitable for all ages.

 Football or “Pele”

-Conclusion: The Spirit of Play and Togetherness
+Bringing the Spirit of Play and Togetherness Back Home

 Which of these games will you be bringing back into your Christmas traditions this year?